 Our goal is to associate $C^*$-algebras to self-similar groupoid actions on $k$-graphs.
-In this section we construct a product system of right Hilbert bimodules from a self-similar groupoid action on a $k$-graph, and then in Section~\ref{universal-algebras}, we will prove that the $C^*$-algebras associated to this product system are universal for generators and relations.
+In this section we construct a product system of right Hilbert bimodules from a self-similar groupoid action on a $k$-graph, and then in Section~\ref{universal-algebras}, we will describe the $C^*$-algebras associated to this product system through generators and relations.

-Let $E$ be a finite directed graph, and $(G,E)$ is a self-similar groupoid action in the sense of \cite{lrrw}.
+Let $E$ be a finite directed graph, and $(G,E)$ be a self-similar groupoid action in the sense of \cite{lrrw}.
 Let $X(E)$ be the corresponding graph bimodule as in \cite[Chapter~8]{R_book}.
 Recall from \cite[pages~282--284]{lrrw} that $M(G,E):=X(E)\otimes_{C(E^0)}C^*(G)$ is a right Hilbert $C^*(G)$-bimodule with the module actions

 and inner product

 The bimodule $M(G,E)$ is spanned by $\{\delta_\lambda\otimes i_g:g\in G , \lambda\in E^1, s(\lambda)=\c(g)\}$, and the elements $\{\delta_\lambda\otimes 1:\lambda\in E^1\}$ form a Parseval frame for $M(G,E)$ with the reconstruction formula